virtual-labs/app-outreach-tracker-web/docs/user-doc.md

 ## Introduction

-The Workshop Reporting tool is designed to facilitate the storage and management of workshop data for Virtual Labs.
+The [Workshop Reporting Tool](https://outreach.vlabs.ac.in/) is designed to facilitate the storage and management of workshop data for Virtual Labs.
 It allows admins and nodal coordinators from various institutes to access and maintain workshop information efficiently.

 ## Features